 A gradient meter ensures that the truck is driven safely within its limits, while an integrated rearview camera and large mirrors provide excellent all-around visibility when reversing under an excavator or into the dumping area.

 NORCROSS, Ga.
-(July 28, 2022) – This week, HCEA President Stan Park held a meeting to discuss the progress made by Hyundai Construction Equipment and Hyundai Material Handling in the first half of 2022.
-In addition, Park recognized seven employees for their hard work and dedication to the company.
-Recipients included Charles Rizer (Warranty Analyst […]
+(January 3, 2023) – Today, HCEA President Stan Park held a meeting to discuss the progress made by Hyundai Construction Equipment and Hyundai Material Handling in the second half of 2022 and look forward into 2023.
+In addition, Park recognized several employees for their hard work and dedication to the company.
+First, Park […]